castn/crane-simulator/README.md

 ## Licence

-This source code is under the [GNU GPLv3](LICENCE.md) license, a free and open-source license.
+This source code is licenced under the [GNU GPLv3](LICENCE.md) license.